brooksdra/technotes.github.io/css.md

  - [More on float:](https://developer.mozilla.org/en-US/docs/Web/CSS/float){:target="_blank"}

 Note that float takes the element out of the document flow, which can be troublesome for the following objects.
-This is also why it isn't used much any more.
+This is also why it isn't used much anymore.
 Flexbox and the like are newer and better alternatives.

 To correct the float problem add a similar element after the floated element and clear its floating as follows:
 ```